‘THE TIME OF ANGELS’/’FLESH AND STONE’

 This episode focuses a lot on Amy, since she goes through a really hard time in this as a result of her eye contact with a recording of an Angel.
 It begins as Amy strangely counting down from ten to one.

 The Angels play with Amy’s mind in order to torment the Doctor.
 Amy is counting down as a result of an Angel inside of her and its killing her.
 It’s pretty scary when Amy loses control and is about to die.

 By the way, David Atkins stars as Bob and the voice of ‘Angel Bob’ in this story.
-When the Doctor demands Angel Bob to tell him why they’re doing this to Amy, it is to scare her and because it is fun.
+When the Doctor demands Angel Bob to tell him why they’re doing this to Amy, he says it’s to scare her and because it’s fun.

 The Doctor becomes angry at this, until he finds a way to save Amy’s life.
 He tells her to close her eyes, which she does.
 This stops the Angel inside Amy from killing her and she is alright, eyes closed.